 Marrakech is frustrating at times and at others down right annoying.
 But it is the heart of Morocco and once you figure it out, it starts to grow on you.
 All in all we really enjoyed our five days wandering, wondering, and drifting away, into the madness.

 Going Back to Africa held so many emotions and expectations for me.
 It’s a continent on which a year of my life has passed; not a great amount of time but it bears a great amount of significance.
 I was excited, hoping the continent would instantly bring back old memories, familiar sensations, that I would feel at home, that Zach would love it.
-Yet I knew, at the same time, that Morocco is a world away from East Africa, with a completely different culture, race, and self-perception.
+Yet I knew, at the same time, that Tangier Morocco is a world away from East Africa, with a completely different culture, race, and self-perception.
 We had a Couchsurfing host lined up and couldn’t wait to immerse ourselves in the local culture.

 Hotel Sherazade in Marrakesh provides a relaxing and comfortable atmosphere with rooms that fit any budget!
 Its location in the heart of the Medina just a couple minutes’ walk from Djemaa al Fna (the main square) is perfect for both exploring and finding your way back home!